Sandeep-joshi123/Sandeep-joshi123/README.md

 ## Hi there 👋
 # 💫 About Me:
-1st year ECE student at KLE Technological university, BVB campus, Hubli
+I am a 1st year ECE student at KLE Technological university, BVB campus, Hubli

 ## 🌐 Socials: